-This the definition of a warts and all autobiography and I loved it.
-I know from having spoken to his editor that if Phil had had his way there would have be a TON more revelations in this book – but they didn’t pass legal.
+This is the definition of a warts and all autobiography and I loved it.
+I know from having spoken to his editor that if Phil had had his way there would have been a TON more revelations in this book – but they didn’t pass legally.
 He is not drawing himself as a saint, in fact far from it, and he definitely shares his guilt about his relationships with his numerous wives and his children.

-Lily Allen is an interesting character, and a great singer who has sadly beginning to get lost to London obscurity.
+Lily Allen is an interesting character and a great singer who has sadly begun to get lost to London obscurity.
 She has skeletons in her closet and ghosts in her head, and it’s a minor miracle I think she’s still around to tell her story.
 But I have great respect for her because of that.

-I love Queer Eye, so of course when Karamo released his autobiography I bought it instantly.
-I’ll happily admit to being very curious when he brought up his sons on the show, and how one was biologically his and the other was his biological son’s brother who we had adopted, and both were teenagers… his is a very unique autobiography and one I enjoyed.
+I love Queer Eye, so of course, when Karamo released his autobiography I bought it instantly.
+I’ll happily admit to being very curious when he brought up his sons on the show, and how one was biologically his and the other was his biological son’s brother who we had adopted, and both were teenagers… he is a very unique autobiography and one I enjoyed.

 Debbie Reynolds was a character.
 I had no idea how much until I started to read about her and her daughter, after their tragic deaths a few years back.
 This autobiography was ghost-written but features a selection of Debbie’s many anecdotes of her time in the Golden Years of Hollywood.
 It did make me laugh.